MikeMaximus/gbm/GBM/readme.txt

 	- Thank you @nihongo-helper0119 for providing the Japanese translation.
 - Added the ability to manually set the user interface language.
 	- GBM will use your operating system language by default.
-	- The Settings -> User Interface panel now allows you to manually set one of the available languages.
-(Operating System (Default), English, Chinese Simplified, Japanese).
+	- The Settings -> User Interface panel now allows you to choose from any of the available languages.
 - Added the ability to run GBM in a fully portable mode.
 	- In portable mode, GBM will store all user and temporary data in the same location as the app instead of using the user's OS profile folder.
 	- You must have write permissions to the application folder for GBM to start in portable mode.